 Australia to Invest Billions in Shipyard Facility

-Australia has announced a two-decade investment plan to expand a shipyard in Western Australia as a maintenance hub for its nuclear-powered submarine fleet as part of AUKUS.
+Australia has announced a two-decade investment plan to expand a shipyard in Western Australia as a maintenance hub for its nuclear-powered submarine fleet under the AUKUS partnership.

 Australian Defense Minister Richard Marles said that the plan “will underpin tens of billions of dollars of investment in defense capabilities” over the next 20 years and create about 10,000 local jobs.

-An initial investment of A$127 million ($85 million) will cover feasibility studies and upgrading works for the Henderson shipyard facility over the next three years.
+An initial investment of 127 million Australian dollars ($85 million) will cover feasibility studies and upgrading works for the Henderson shipyard facility over the next three years.

 The shipyard will also assemble new landing craft for the Australian Army and new multipurpose frigates for the navy.